jithendaraa/ODE-RL/README.md

 # ODE-RL

-Using <a href="https://arxiv.org/abs/1806.07366">Neural Ordinary Differential Equations</a> to model continuous time dynamics for sample-efficient Reinforcement Learning
+Using <a href="https://arxiv.org/abs/1806.07366">Neural Ordinary Differential Equations</a> to model continuous time dynamics.

 ## Dataset generation

 ### Moving MNIST

 - Download the MNIST file <b>train-images-idx3-ubyte.gz</b> from <a href="http://yann.lecun.com/exdb/mnist/">here</a> and move it to where you store your datasets (eg. ~/scratch/datasets/MovingMNIST/train-images-idx3-ubyte.gz).
+Alternatively, cd into where you want to save the dataset and run `wget http://yann.lecun.com/exdb/mnist/train-images-idx3-ubyte.gz && tar -xf train-images-idx3-ubyte.gz`

 ## Models